Iamarghyasaha/bankingApp/README.md

 - **DELETE /api/accounts/{accountNumber}**: delete an account.
 - **GET /api/accounts/{accountNumber}/transactions**: Get transaction history for an account with timestamp.

-For more details and to try out the APIs, you can access the Swagger UI at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

 ## Configuration

 You can configure the application properties in the `application.properties` file located in the `src/main/resources` directory.